(Summary of Audio Training)

 Prophet Musa (may God’s peace and blessings be upon him) was actually commanded by God to take his people to that location by the Red Sea to flee from Pharaoh instead of traveling north towards towards Sinai and then towards Palestine.
 If God commanded him to take his people there, then God would not abandon him nor his people.

-In the Breaking Free Program, we liken the inner addict, which constantly urges one who is addicted to turn and self-medicate through their drug, to the oppressive nature of Pharaoh.
+In the Purify Your Gaze Program, we liken the inner addict, which constantly urges one who is addicted to turn and self-medicate through their drug, to the oppressive nature of Pharaoh.
 The inner addict brings oppression and harm to one’s self and to others, and brings enslavement.

 When it comes to overcoming one’s addiction, there are a series of really difficult choices one must make and manage; choices that seemingly put one in the same situation the Children of Israel were in where they were surrounded by the Red Sea and the encroachment of Pharaoh and his army.
 These choices are difficult, but they are the right choice and so long as one is making the right choice to please God, God will never abandon them.